How NOT to Teach American History

 How we do it

-You’ll notice that all three of my recommendations are based on reading lots of books together.
+You’ll notice that my recommendations are based on reading lots of books together.
 I cannot stress how important this is in a history curriculum!
 Classics, biographies, journals, and historical fiction are the backbone of a history curriculum that kids will remember for their whole lives.
 They need to connect with the people in the history books, and memorizing dates and kings just doesn’t make that happen.

 So make use of real stories in your history lessons.
 Follow a chronological sequence of events and sprinkle in the stories that your kids will remember.
 Along the way, look for good movies about these people and events, too.